Hunter Biden’s lawyers say gun portion of plea deal remains valid after special counsel announcement

 The government said plea negotiations had broken down, filed to dismiss the tax charges against Hunter Biden in Delaware and indicated they could charge him instead in another court, like Washington, D.C., or California.

 House Republicans are pursuing their own congressional investigations into nearly every facet of Hunter Biden’s business dealings and the Justice Department’s handling of the case.
-On Monday, they released a transcript of an interview with a former FBI agent who worked the case and said he was unable to interview Hunter Biden after FBI officials notified his Secret Service detail ahead of a planned interview in 2020.
-That underscored similar testimony from IRS agents turned whistleblowers.
+They released a transcript of an interview with a former FBI agent who worked the case and said he was unable to interview Hunter Biden after FBI officials notified the Secret Service ahead of time in 2020.
+That underscored similar testimony from IRS agents turned whistleblowers and adds to Republicans’ lack of confidence in the Justice Department and Weiss as special counsel, Oversight Committee Chairman Rep. James Comer said.

 House Democrats, though, pointed to several instances where the unnamed former FBI agent testified that he has never known Weiss or any of the assistant U.S. attorneys in Delaware to make decisions based upon political influence — a point that directly undermines Republican claims of political interference in the Hunter Biden case.